eliasjurado/trackor/README.md

 It is a web application that has no back-end services - everything is accomplished locally in the browser.
-The project is deployed to: [https://app.thaniwasi.dev](https://app.thaniwasi.dev)
+The project is deployed to: [https://app.medical.dev](https://app.medical.dev)

-#### What Thaniwasi.Client is not:
+#### What Medical.Client is not:
-Thaniwasi.Client is not a product.
+Medical.Client is not a product.
 I don't have the time or resources to maintain a full-blown project with updates and support indefinitely.
 Feel free to use the code here as inspiration for your own project if you'd like.